 As at 23 May, 409 UCU members had completed and returned a ‘self-declaration’ form confirming that they are participating in the official industrial action.
 While we know this does not yet reflect the full extent of participation in the action, at present the figure represents 74% of the recorded UCU membership and 38% of Goldsmiths staff who are members of the USS (UCU has members in both academic and non-academic roles).

 Goldsmiths has not been in a position to resolve this dispute locally.
 Negotiations over pensions are conducted through a national group called the Joint Negotiating Committee, which includes representatives of the UCU and Universities UK.
 Unions and employers are committed to this national-level process (“collective bargaining”) as it helps ensure fairness and parity for employees across the country.
 All we can do is encourage those negotiating to continue dialogue with commitment to resolution on both sides, as repeatedly called for by the Warden.
 We hope that the Joint Expert Panel will be a step towards this.

 What is Goldsmiths doing to minimise disruption for students?

-Departments are working hard to mitigate the impact of the strikes, particularly looking ahead to assessments later this term.
-Departments are taking different approaches, depending on the amount and type of teaching which was missed, and its impact on assessment.
-Information is being published on learn.gold.ac.uk, typically at programme-level, and you should contact your department for more details if necessary.
+Departments have worked hard to mitigate the impact of the strikes, particularly in relation to assessments.
+Departments took different approaches, depending on the amount and type of teaching which was missed, and its impact on assessment.
+Information was published on learn.gold.ac.uk, typically at programme-level, and you should contact your department for more details if necessary.

-The College’s Strike Mitigation Working Group is supporting departments in addressing the impact the strike has had on academic activity, encouraging a consistency of approach across the College and ensuring that academic standards are maintained.
-The Students’ Union is represented on this group, which also has senior level Departmental representation.
+The College’s Strike Mitigation Working Group met throughout the spring and summer terms to support departments in addressing the impact the strike has had on academic activity, encourage a consistency of approach across the College and ensure that academic standards were maintained.
+The Students’ Union was represented on this group, which also had senior level Departmental representation.